Mount Rushmore, Badlands, Black Hill — South Dakota brims with natural history, modern cityscapes, and some of the best food in the Midwest.

 "There's a lot to track," says Gussiaas.
 "We use a lot of different dashboards and spreadsheets and find out what we can use to make decisions."

-Gussiaas uses a combination of different website performance metrics to track the success of Travel South Dakota, as well as software like Salesforce, Arrivalist, Adare, and Google Analytics.
+Gussiaas uses a combination of different website performance metrics to track the success of Travel South Dakota, as well as software like Salesforce, Arrivalist, Adara, and Google Analytics.

 These programs help his team measure page views, visitation, engagement, average time on site, conversions, bounce rates, sign-ups, page speeds, social sharing, content engagement, and other valuable metrics.
 This mix of software helps him influence and track bookings, transactional value, and ultimately, the economic impact of his marketing campaigns.

 "We measure visitor interactions across our pages and, ultimately, what drives visitation," says Gussiaas.
 "It sounds like a lot (and a lot of different tools), but we take a little bit from each platform."

 But, is there one golden website metric that trumps all the others?